The World in a Sea Shell: Singles from the album

-Two singles were released, "Sea Shell" (which didn't chart in the US; No. 88 in Canada) and "Barefoot in Baltimore" (which reached No. 67 in the US charts during the summer of 1968, and No. 45 in Canada).
+Two singles were released: "Sea Shell" (which didn't chart in the US; No. 88 in Canada) and "Barefoot in Baltimore" (which peaked at No. 67 on the US Billboard Hot 100 the weeks of September 7, 14 and 21, 1968, and No. 45 in Canada).
 The latter was especially popular on local radio stations in its namesake city of Baltimore, Maryland and was used as a theme song for the city for decades afterwards.

 Aftermath

-In the wake of the album's release, original members George Bunnell and Randy Seol departed, with the lineup on the band's final album Good Morning Starshine consisting of guitarists Lee Freeman and Ed King augmented by Nightcrawlers singer Jimmy Pitman, and previous drummer Gene Gunnels.
+In the wake of the album's release, long-time members George Bunnell and Randy Seol departed, with the lineup on the band's subsequent (and final) album, Good Morning Starshine (1969), consisting of guitarists Lee Freeman and Ed King, augmented by former Nightcrawlers singer/guitarist Jimmy Pitman and returning drummer Gene Gunnels (the latter of whom had originally left SAC shortly after performing on "Incense and Peppermints").